ldpliu/egent/README.md

   <img src="./docs/design.png" width="800" alt="Design diagram">
 </div>

-Your team can continuously enrich the knowledge base by editing the context-repo (typically a GitHub repository), enabling AI to automatically complete various tasks.
+Your team can continuously enrich the knowledge base by editing the playbook-repo (typically a GitHub repository), enabling AI to automatically complete various tasks.

-For context repository structure details, see [docs/context.md](docs/context.md).
+For playbook repository structure details, see [docs/playbook.md](docs/playbook.md).

 ## 🚀 How to Use